How to Block Mobile Bots with Client Certificates, Authenticate Legitimate Mobile Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Using Appdome, there are no development or coding prerequisites to build secured Apps by using Mobile Client Certificates.
+Using Appdome, there are no development or coding prerequisites to build secured Mobile Apps by using Mobile Client Certificates.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 Releasing and Publishing Mobile Apps with Mobile Client Certificates